Ella-Hoeppner/Pidgin/README.md

     * I think having this layer would make it easier to carry around debugging info during compilation without bloating the values that the VM uses, which will be helpful for giving informative compilation errors
   * implement tests for these based on equality checking between programs
 * implement `CoreFn` support
+* implement at least a few `List` related functions
+  * make sure the perceus-esque mutable-when-single-owned `Rc` idea works in practice
 * figure out what to do about laziness...
   * unsure of how to represent this.
     * Should I go for the same approach as Quoot?